dawe/dsptool/README.md

 #### Required Extensions:
  There is a list of required packages to run the DSPtool, It is suggested that use a virtual environment to prevent any possible conflict between packages.
-It is possible to download the packages separately or use the "dsptool.yml" file with the following command.
+It is possible to download the packages separately or use the following command and "dsptool.yml" file to create a new environment with all the external packages.
 > conda env create -f dsptool.yml --name dsptool

 #### Example Files